RockitBootcamp/Student-Resources/Misc/Workflow/01 Local Environment/README.md

  - On Mac, type: `sudo apachectl restart`
  - On Ubuntu, type: `sudo service apache2 reload`

-3) Edit your "Hosts" file, not to be confused with Virutal Hosts.
+3) Edit your "hosts" file, not to be confused with Virutal Hosts.
 Edit the hosts file at `/etc/hosts`.
 Add a DNS record to point our fake domain name to the local IP address which is always `127.0.0.1`

 ```
 127.0.0.1    mac.[projectname].com